NREL/openstudio-standards/test/necb/building_regression_tests/resources/space_types_data/readme-iterative-regression-test.md

 In every iteration but the first one, the first X items from the previous iteration's items list are kept.
 This X value is refered to the buffer sized, and can be visualised as a sliding window.
 This design choice is intended to help isolate problematic space types if there is a test failure.

 The loop ends when every space type appears in at least one iteration, and the test set output is generated.

+# Additional notes

+Currently the EdgeCaseGeometry regression test files produce inconsistent test results.
+This is problematic, as they output test failures.
+The issue is likely linked to the test file itself, as it uniquely uses dynamic methods, which is not used anywhere else.
+Therefore, it's probably the cause of the error.

+Trying a different approach should work, as every other aspect of the test has been tested independently, and seems to be working fine.
+The test set generation files, as well as the helper methods described in the sections above are working without issues.

+TODO: Try creating a set of test files, similarly to the current regression test files for the archetype buildings.
+This will probably solve the error, as the existing tests produce consistent results.
+If possible, add a logging system if there is an error with a test.

+Another unrelated TODO: If time allows it, try making it so the python generation files are generated in a different folder than the current test-set files.
+This would make it so the python code doesn't overwrite any current files, although they should remain identical anyways.
+Maybe make it so the python code creates a temporary directory in that would be in .gitignore, and that the test-set and names files should be only added manually to the repository?